David Seymour a 'useless Māori', says Willie Jackson

 Jackson said that while Seymour could claim Māori whakapapa, he was a "useless Māori" and a "useless advocate for Māori".

-Seymour yesterday unveiled an alternative budget, which said Act would abolish the Ministry of Māori Development and the Office of Māori Crown Relations, among other things.
+Seymour yesterday unveiled an alternative budget, which said Act would abolish Te Puni Kōkiri (the Ministry of Māori development) and the Office of Māori Crown Relations, amongst others.

 Jackson said Seymour was "from another time".

-"He's from another time Seymour - he's so desperate for votes he'll do anything and say anything to try and attract a right wing prejudiced vote or prejudiced view," Jackson said.
+"He's from another time Seymour - he's so desperate for votes he'll do anything and say anything to try and attract a right wing prejudiced vote or prejudiced view."

-Jackson said Seymour's perspective was "no different from Brash's.
+Jackson said Seymour's perspective was "no different from Brash's".

 Jackson said it was "sad" to see Seymour's Māori policy considering he had "claimed he was Māori" previously.